 Simply use the same batter, then add chocolate chips, fruit, granola, or other toppings individually into each mini muffin before you bake.

-Here are some of my favorite toddler friendly muffins:
+Here are some of my favorite toddler friendly and baby led weaning muffins:

 Okay, these are a classic—but that doesn’t mean it’s any less worthy of making our list!
 When prioritizing convenience, the importance of still including fresh, nutrient-dense foods is often forgotten.